jjzhou012/_jjzhou012.github.io/_posts/2021-03-20-Summary-cluster-in-bitcoin.md

   > 1. One of the defining features of the Bitcoin protocol is the way that bitcoins must be spent.
 When the bitcoins re- deemed as the output of a transaction are spent, they must be spent all at once: the only way to divide them is through the use of a change address, in which the excess from the input address is sent back to the sender.
   > 2. In the current implementation of Bitcoin, a new address—the “shadow” address [1]—is automatically created and used to collect back the “change” that results from any transaction issued by the user.
 Besides the reliance on pseudonyms, shadow addresses constitute the only mechanism adopted by Bitcoin to strengthen the privacy of its users.
+  > 3. the change heuristic assumes that a previously unused one-time change address created by a transaction is likely controlled by the same entity that created the transaction.

 - 分类：Heuristics based on inputs and outputs of transactions